ripples-alive/Memcached-sasl/README.md

 # Memcached SASL extension for Laravel5

-This is a custom cache extension of memcached sasl for laravel5, supporting aliyun ocs.
+This is a custom cache extension of memcached sasl for laravel5, especially for aliyun ocs.

 ## Installation